00ihsan/ihsansoft/README.md

 # ihsansoft
 Code4everyone

-Here are some projects 've worked on myself.
+Here are some projects I've worked on myself.